threedworld-mit/tdw/Documentation/lessons/replicants/collision_detection.md

 ## Low-level description

 Replicant collision data isn't actually [the standard collision data](../physx/collisions.md).
-Instead, collision data is send within [`Replicants`](../../api/output_data.md#Replicants), stored in [replicant_dynamic.collisions](../../python/replicant/replicant_dynamic.md).
+Instead, collision data is sent within [`Replicants`](../../api/output_data.md#Replicants), stored in [replicant_dynamic.collisions](../../python/replicant/replicant_dynamic.md).
 This data includes the body part ID and a list of object IDs that that body part collided with.

 Within the build, the Replicant will [cast overlaps](https://docs.unity3d.com/ScriptReference/Physics.OverlapCapsule.html) rather than rely on standard collision detection.
 This allows it to detect collisions with kinematic objects and objects without Rigidbodies and it also allows the Replicant to differentiate between body parts.
 The tradeoff is that there is no data for relative velocity, contact points, etc. (which in this case aren't actually needed).